RobertGaugl/Template_IEE_Theses/README.md

 4) Read the content of the template carefully.
 It explains the rules for writing a bachelor's or master's thesis at the IEE and provides helpful tips and tricks.

 ## Release Notes
-**2022-08-09:** Fixing a bug that caused missing page breaks and empty pages
+**2022-08-09:** Fixed a bug that caused missing page breaks and empty pages